Kohli Saga: BCCI unlikely to take any hasty step with Test series round the corner | Sports-Games

 Normally, a centrally-contracted player is not supposed to make any critical comments about the establishment or office-bearers.

-But whether Kohli's clarification on what transpired, in response to a questio , rather than making a statement would amount to breaking the protocol is also a question.
+But whether Kohli's clarification on what transpired, in response to a question , rather than making a statement would amount to breaking the protocol is also a question.

 So there are no easy solutions to this problem.